gtsteffaniak/filebrowser/README.md

 </div>

 > [!WARNING]
-> There is no stable version -- planned for 2025. ([Read more](https://github.com/gtsteffaniak/filebrowser/discussions/628))
+> There is no stable version -- :construction: planned for 2025. ([Read more](https://github.com/gtsteffaniak/filebrowser/discussions/628))

 ## About